-Glycerites are sweet herbal tinctures which use vegetable glycerin to extract the medicinal constituents and flavor from an herb.
+Glycerites are sweet herbal tinctures which use vegetable glycerin to extract the active constituents and flavor from an herb.
 Herbal tinctures are typically made from alcohol, but glycerin is a good alternative for children, animals, and adults when palatability and alcohol sensitivities are primary considerations.
 While not as potent as alcohol-based tinctures, glycerites are still quite effective – certainly more so than trying to administer a dose of alcohol-based tincture to a tight-lipped child!
 Glycerites are effective no matter what reason you have for wanting to make tinctures without alcohol as the base.

 Vegetable glycerin is a clear, odorless liquid produced from vegetable oils such as palm, soy, or coconut oil using high temperature and pressure to split the glycerin molecule from the fatty acids.
 While sweet, it is not metabolized by the body like sugar.
 For the highest quality glycerite, look for an organic, sustainably harvested, non-GMO glycerin.
 (Mountain Rose Herbs offers an organic, soy-based glycerin.)